Stalag Luft III (24th January 1945)

 Having gained their commissions after being captured Wally Layne along with four Canadians was sent from Stalag 357 to Stalag Luft III, Stalag Luft III being an officer only camp.

-Travelling by train and accompanied by an Oberfeldwebel they departed Stalag 357 Fallingbostel on January 22nd 1945 arriving at Stalag Luft III Sagan two days later.
+Traveling by train and accompanied by an Oberfeldwebel they departed Stalag 357 Fallingbostel on January 22nd, 1945 arriving at Stalag Luft III Sagan two days later.

 On this scrap of paper kept by Wally one of his captors has listed the outgoing prisoners.

-Ill prepared for a forced march due to months or years of incarceration the prisoners had been making whatever preparations they could for the eventuality of evacuation of the camp.
+Ill prepared for a forced march due to months or years of incarceration the prisoners had been making whatever preparations they could for the eventuality of an evacuation of the camp.
 The order came at 9.00 p.m.
-Saturday January 27th 1945 to the effect that the prisoners were to prepare for immediate evacuation bringing with them only what they could carry.
+Saturday, January 27th, 1945 to the effect that the prisoners were to prepare for immediate evacuation bringing with them only what they could carry.

 Many prisoners stuffed themselves with their previously sacred food reserves which they would be unable to carry.
 For once fuel was not in short supply, walls were torn down to feed the stoves in which cakes were baked from flour and the contents of Red Cross parcels that were to be consumed on the way.